d-one/data_governance_with_databricks/README.md

 ![Create Dashboard p3](./images/create_dashboard_p3.png)

-Opening the dashboard you should see the 3 visualisations looking somewhat messy.
+Having opened the dashboard, you should see the 3 visualisations looking somewhat messy.
 Choose "Edit" in the menu in the top-right corner (next to the "Refresh" button).
-Organise the dashboard by licking and drag-and-dropping the different visualisations to the wished locations.
+Organise the dashboard by clicking and drag-and-dropping the different visualisations to the desired locations.
 The bottom right corner has an arrow that allows resizing (see the blue rectangle in the doughnut charts):

 ![Create Dashboard p4](./images/create_dashboard_p4.png)